chilljd1/rimworldPreposal/preposal.md

 ## What idea(s) do you have for your final project?

-Making a Rimworld mod:
+Making a Visual Book:
-- Jewish Power Armor
-- Fasting Ritual
+- choose your own path
+- save a prince or princess
+- possibly battle monsters or find hidden treasure
 ## If you plan to collaborate with one or two classmates, what are their names?

-Alice Awesomeface

 ## Do you have any questions of your own?
-Can I pay someone to make the art?